 RAF Netheravon, Wiltshire

-Smith RFC BE2c June 1914 a very good posed picture.
+Smith RFC BE2c June 1914 a very well posed picture.

 Be2c plans.